Bus Driver Resume Guide: Examples, Skills & Templates (2026)

 For career changers: - Highlight any commercial driving experience from truck or delivery roles - Emphasize customer service and conflict resolution skills - Note completion of passenger endorsement training and requirements

 Ready to build your Bus Driver resume?
-Resume Geni's AI-powered builder optimizes your resume for transit and school district ATS systems with templates designed for passenger transportation professionals.
+Check your current resume's ATS score to see how well it matches transit and school district job postings, or build a new ATS-optimized resume using templates designed for passenger transportation professionals.

 Frequently Asked Questions